crusherblack/Laravel-POS-Free/README.md

-# Laravel 7 POS Free - Point of Sales
+# Laravel 7 POS Free - Point of Sales (If you like don't forget to leave a Star, Thank You)

 Link Youtube for Installation
 https://youtu.be/LsOF8G-P6Go